Should teaching approaches adapt for combined studies students?

 How can we address assessment inconsistencies across modules?

 Inconsistencies in assessment design and expectations across modules undermine perceptions of fairness and can depress motivation.
-Calibrating briefs and criteria across a programme, while allowing for method variation, reduces noise for students mixing disciplines.
-Staff can publish annotated exemplars, use checklist-style rubrics, and run short calibration/Q&A sessions ahead of submissions.
-These moves clarify standards without diluting academic rigour and make feedback more actionable across different modules.
+Students in mixed programmes already move between disciplines, so every avoidable difference in briefs, criteria, or feedback style adds extra cognitive load.
+Calibrating briefs and criteria across a programme, while allowing for method variation, reduces that noise.
+Staff can publish annotated exemplars, use checklist-style rubrics, and run short calibration or Q&A sessions ahead of submissions, borrowing from staff-student partnerships in assessment to make criteria clearer.
+The payoff is simple: students spend more energy on the work itself, not on decoding each module's rules.

 How do approachability and accessibility shape outcomes?

 Students respond to staff who are available and who communicate predictably.
-Where staff maintain visible habits—regular office hours, prompt replies, and short weekly “what to expect” updates—students feel supported and better able to navigate options.
-Conversely, variable availability creates friction in a context where guidance often needs to be timely and contextualised.
+Where staff keep visible habits, regular office hours, prompt replies, and short weekly "what to expect" updates, students feel supported and better able to navigate options.
+In contrast, uneven availability creates friction in a context where guidance needs to be timely and specific.
 Programme leaders should set simple service standards across teaching teams, align tone and expectations in outward communications, and check consistency through quick pulse feedback after key teaching moments.
+This is consistent with what support works for students in combined, general or negotiated studies, where named ownership and clear timeframes reduce friction.
+Consistency turns flexibility from a source of uncertainty into a genuine strength.

 What builds a supportive community for dispersed cohorts?

 Feelings of isolation are common when cohorts study across multiple subjects.
-Interdisciplinary small groups, co‑taught seminars, and structured peer mentoring increase belonging and make it easier to find the right point of contact.
-To ensure group work feels fair and productive, specify roles, milestones and peer‑assessment mechanisms so individual effort is visible.
-Regular meet‑ups and student‑led fora help staff surface issues early and adapt support swiftly.
+Interdisciplinary small groups, co-taught seminars, and structured peer mentoring increase belonging and make it easier to find the right point of contact.
+To ensure group work feels fair and productive, specify roles, milestones, and peer-assessment mechanisms so individual effort is visible, following group work assessment best practice.
+Regular meet-ups and student-led forums help staff surface issues early and adapt support quickly.
+A stronger community gives students somewhere to resolve confusion before it becomes disengagement.

 How can tutors manage subject-specific support across varied combinations?

-Tutor expertise does not always map neatly onto every student’s combination.
-A triage model helps: route specialist questions to the right academic, maintain a single source of truth for module expectations, and provide quick-reference guides to core concepts students encounter outside staff specialisms.
-Targeted professional development, including cross‑discipline micro‑briefings and shadowing, improves confidence and alignment.
-Termly forums where students flag emerging needs enable teams to adjust support as combinations evolve.
+Tutor expertise does not always map neatly onto every student's combination.
+A triage model helps: route specialist questions to the right academic, maintain a single source of truth for module expectations, and provide quick reference guides to core concepts students encounter outside staff specialisms.
+Targeted professional development, including cross-discipline micro-briefings and shadowing, improves staff confidence and alignment.
+Termly forums where students flag emerging needs help teams adjust support as combinations evolve.
+This makes support feel joined up, even when the curriculum is not.

 What mitigations sustain learning during external disruptions?